newtonis/Meeting-Master/README.md

 All rights reserved.

-Howeber I may consider licence suggestions by email.
+However I may consider licence suggestions by email.

 anowik@itba.edu.ar